Inoshas/Raspberry-Pi-Pigpio-Demos-with-C-Language/README.md

-# Raspberry Pi Pigpio Demos
+# Raspberry Pi Pigpio Demos with C-language

-Welcome to the Raspberry Pi 4 Model B Pigpio Demos repository!
+Welcome to the Raspberry Pi 4 Model B Pigpio Demos with C-language repository!
 This repository contains a series of practical examples and tutorials for programming GPIO pins on a Raspberry Pi using the Pigpio library.

 ## Table of Contents